dandersonw/ai2-blog-post/es-plugin/post.md

 That is fine as far as it goes - but it does not go as far as we would like.
 That is, we cannot write the arbitrary models we want.
-We can write custom scoring scripts, but they get only one `_score` value - they cannot see how much of the score came from `title`, and how much came from `abstract`.
+We can write custom scoring scripts, but they get only one `_score` value - they cannot see how much of the score came from `title` and how much came from `abstract`.

-Lastly, it is not clear how to train a model in this context.
-If we cannot see the values then we cannot extract them for offline use.
-Previously training a model at S2 required a live Elasticsearch cluster with all our data - a large expense we want to avoid. <!-- I probably want to be clearer in this paragraph if there is space -->
+Without visibility into individual feature values it is not clear how to express something like a decision tree.
+Furthermore,
+even if a script could see multiple values it is not clear how to train a model with this setup.

 # The Solution - a plugin!

 The high level goal of our plugin is to enable a normalized learning to rank workflow with Elasticsearch at the core.
-In a sentence, we write a Lucene `Query` that featurizes matching documents according to an arbitrary specification and either passes those features as a vector to an arbitrary scoring function or returns them for offline use.
+We implement a Lucene `Query` that iterates over documents that match a query, and captures the values of low-level features from matching the query to the document.
+The features are collected
+and can be sent to an arbitrary scoring function to compute the final document score, or sent over the wire for use by an offline system.

+Instead of writing a plugin to provide a modified `Query`, we could have written a service to take a large sample (say 1000 documents) from a basic Elasticsearch query and rank the documents again.
+This would have been nice
+because it would not have complicated our Elasticsearch deployment and we could calculate even the most expensive of features.
+With the plugin we have to redeploy whenever we make changes, and features that are evaluated on many documents need to be cheap.
+On the other hand,
+we believed that the plugin would be the more performant final solution given cheap features, and its integration into Elasticsearch meant the overall system architecture would be simpler.
+Ultimately we decided in favor of the plugin model because of the conceptual simplicity and its composability with reranking in the worst case.

 ## Feature templates